 The coming of Jesus Christ into the world opened a new and exciting chapter in God’s dealings with mankind.
 By His death on the cross, the Lord Jesus Christ had completely abolished in His flesh the enmity between God and men.

-This is why when Jesus was born, a multitude of the heavenly host praised God, saying, “Glory to God in the highest, and on earth peace, goodwill toward men!”
+Therefore, when Jesus was born, a multitude of the heavenly host praised God, saying, “Glory to God in the highest, and on earth peace, goodwill toward men!”
 (Luke 2:14 NKJV).
-Hallelujah!

-It was not that God rejected and detested man after his fall, but having become corrupt through sin; man could no longer approach God with confidence, nor stand in God’s holy presence without fear and condemnation.
+It was not that God rejected and detested man after his fall, but having become corrupt through sin; man could no longer approach God with confidence, or stand in God’s holy presence without any guilt, fear, shame, or condemnation.

 So Adam said, “Hearing your voice in the garden I was full of fear, because I was without clothing: and I kept myself from your eyes.”
 (Gen. 3:10 BBE).

-The sin nature we all inherited from Adam through the natural birth is totally incompatible with God’s holy nature and incapable of standing in God’s holy presence without fear, guilt or condemnation (Hab.
+The sin nature we all inherited from Adam through the natural birth is totally incompatible with God’s holy nature and incapable of standing in God’s holy presence without any guilt, fear, shame, or condemnation (Hab.
 1:13).

 Although sin made us unfit to stand boldly in God’s presence and enjoy loving and intimate relationship with God without any sense of fear, guilt or condemnation, yet God would not give up on us, for He loved us greatly and delighted in having a loving and intimate relationship with us (Prov.
 8:31).

 Therefore, about 2000 years ago, God took the initiative to abolish once and for all the enmity, hostility, barrier, or separation that sin has created and established between the holy God and sinful men.

 The price for our full reconciliation to God is too huge and infinitely beyond what we could pay.
 No good work, religious rites, or animal sacrifices can remove the sin-barrier between the holy God and sinful men.